chris13524/tacodns/gateway/README.md

-# TacoDNS adapter
+# TacoDNS gateway

-The TacoDNS adapter implements the conversion from the wire DNS protocol into an easy-to-use HTTP request/response pair.
+The TacoDNS gateway implements the conversion from the wire DNS protocol into an easy-to-use HTTP request/response pair.

-The adapter leverages the [TrustDNS](https://github.com/bluejekyll/trust-dns) library.
+The gateway leverages the [TrustDNS](https://github.com/bluejekyll/trust-dns) library.

 ## Usage